-Reverend Charlotte Lehmann was called by BRUU on June 10, 2018 as its current settled
+The Reverend Charlotte Lehmann was called by BRUU on June 10, 2018 as its settled minister.

 Rev. Charlotte was born in Minneapolis, MN and raised as a Unitarian Universalist.
 From kindergarten until sixth grade she walked the three blocks to attend Sunday School at the First Unitarian Society, where her mother taught and her siblings also received their religious education.